The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: General Discussion: Toward a Co-presence equation?

-This study aimed at using communication models to better understand social interaction in VR, especially regarding the co-presence level, that reflects the perceived quality of the social interaction.
+This study aimed to use communication models to better understand social interaction in VR, especially regarding the co-presence level, which reflects the perceived quality of the social interaction.

-The result of the analysis of the VR experiment led us to propose an equation that can allow to predict the co-presence level, and identify what elements can be changed in the VR application to enable higher co-presence levels.
-We can propose to developers to use the common ground evaluation grid to first evaluate how strong the common ground between users can be; and in a second step evaluate if a complex communication is necessary (if the common ground is low).
-Finally, we can suggest that the design of the avatar and the VR application has to be relevant to both complete the task or the objective, and allow to communicate with others.
-The second study seems to indicate that the avatar appearance is not primary on the common ground, if the latter is strong.
+The result of the analysis of the VR experiment led us to propose an equation that can allow us to predict the co-presence level and identify what elements can be changed in the VR application to enable higher co-presence levels.
+We can propose to developers to use the common ground evaluation grid first to evaluate how strong the common ground between users can be, and in a second step, evaluate if complex communication is necessary (if the common ground is low).
+Finally, the design of the avatar and the VR application has to be relevant to both complete the task or the objective, and allow communication with others.
+The second study indicates that the avatar's appearance is not primary on the common ground, if the latter is strong.